 November 2010: OOPS --- Seems the rumors of my retirement have proven false.
 Having lost the election my heart turned roadward yet again.
 I found a great deal (Denver Craigs List) on a 2007 Yamaha Majesty scooter (2,700 miles & $2,500).
 Couldn't pass it up.
 This smooth 400cc bike has 35 hp and will hit 100 mph.
 A surprise bonus is that it gets 65 mpg - almost as good mileage as sweet Stormy (70) and better than the fierce 600cc Silver Wing (only 60).
 "The Maj" is fast enough to make me grin and light enough for Sheryl to handle solo.
 Click here for a review.
 More later...

 Riding slower means seeing more.
-Heart singing is better than heart pounding.
-Having less power makes one a much better rider.
+Having less power makes one a better rider.
 It's more fun to run at Wide Open Throttle more often.
+Heart singing is better than heart pounding (or stopped).

 COME, RIDE WITH ME ON THESE TOURS TOO:

 Monument Valley 2003